yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part5.markdown

 - User defined beans, which define instances of user classes to be used by the PU.
 For example, user defined event handlers to which the event containers delegate events as those are received.

-Here is an example of a pu.conf file:
+Here is an example of a pu.config file:

 {%highlight xml%}
 <?xml version="1.0" encoding="utf-8" ?>